 Hestan Cue is a smart cooking system that uses a portable induction cooktop, "smart" cookware with temperature sensors (you put batteries in the handles), and a free app that controls everything through a WiFi connection.
 The components work together to allow you to create amazing dishes that would otherwise be beyond your expertise, as well as simple-yet-hard-to-execute dishes like omelets and perfectly seared steaks.

-Hestan Cue eliminates those worries.
-The smart cooking system is in complete control of the temperature and constantly adjusts it so food cooks perfectly every time.
+In this sense, Hestan Cue revolutionizes cooking: the smart cooking system is in complete control of the temperature and constantly adjusts it so food cooks perfectly every time.
 As long as food is prepped per recipe instructions, all you have to do is follow the screen prompts to get ideal results.

 Hestan Cue is even smart enough to know if you've stepped away from the cooktop, and will automatically lower the temp to "warm" until you're ready to move on to the next step.

-You can also use the system with your own recipes, using the app and smart cookware for precise temperature control--so you aren't restricted to using the Hestan Cue recipes.
+You can also use the system with your own recipes, using the app and smart cookware for precise temperature control--so you aren't restricted to only using Hestan Cue recipes.

 Finally, you can also use Hestan Cue as a regular induction burner with any induction-compatible cookware.
-If you don't use the app you have a standard option of 10 power settings (no precision temperature control).
+If you don't use the app you have a standard option of 10 power settings (and no precision temperature control).